By Cathy Eck

 The illusion has so many tricks and traps; and I fell for most of them.
 I was often so scared that I was certain I would not live to finish this project.
 Much like the curse of King Tut’s tomb, there were a lot of beliefs and myths about people dying who exposed this information.
 And I had to let go of those beliefs to come out of the closet.
 Everything we believe or even joke about believing is in our minds; and when we head for freedom, it tries to convince us that it’s true.
 Challenging these big beliefs to gather all this information was a bit like fighting dragons at times.
 But if you truly want freedom, you have to find the courage to challenge the beliefs that others accept as normal and true.
 You have to let go of your fear of enemies and punishment.
 It can feel kind of strange and lonely.
 The pull to fit in and be acknowledged as relevant can be huge.

 So I had to learn how to present this material, and that was another big challenge.
 Then I had to learn how to work with others who didn’t see the same illusion as I did.
 Even people who understand what I’m saying think their illusion is real and true.
 People really believe their beliefs; so mentoring others has often resulted in me falling into someone else’s illusion only to have to pull my ass back out again.
-But each time this happens, I learn.
-I get more proof that letting go works really well, and no one has to live stuck in another person’s illusion anymore.
+But each time that happened, I learned even more.
+I got more proof that letting go works really well, and no one has to live stuck in another person’s illusion anymore unless they want to.
+Let me be clear.
+I don’t consider the illusion or the people who hang out there to be bad or evil.
+But some of us have had enough of that game.
+We want to be ourselves.
+We want to be creators.
+So initiation is the choice for that potential.

-The focus of this last post is the final step.
 Everything that I’ve written to this point has been about understanding the illusion.
-The reason you couldn’t see the illusion as false is that you didn’t understand it’s construction.
+The reason you couldn’t see the illusion as false was that you didn’t understand it’s construction.
 It kept fooling you.
 Now you do understand it if you’ve read these blogs.
 And now that you understand it, it’s time to let the whole thing go.
 It’s real, but it’s not TRUE.

 Now that being said, the hardest part of making that choice is often giving up the benefits of the illusion that we’ve already accumulated.
 We have to trust in our creativity ability; and that can be hard when our bread and butter has always come from the illusion.